South Pacific (musical): Critical reception

 Reviewers gave the original production uniformly glowing reviews; one critic called it "South Terrific".
+Steven Suskin wrote that the show was one of only eight musicals that opened on Broadway between 1943 and 1964 to "unanimous raves from the major first-night newspaper critics".
 The New York Herald Tribune wrote:

 The New York Daily Mirror critic wrote, "Programmed as a musical play, South Pacific is just that.
 It boasts no ballets and no hot hoofing.
 It has no chorus in the conventional sense.
 Every one in it plays a part.
 It is likely to establish a new trend in musicals."
 The review continued: "Every number is so outstanding that it is difficult to decide which will be the most popular."
 The review in New York World-Telegram found the show to be "the ultimate modern blending of music and popular theatre to date, with the finest kind of balance between story and song, and hilarity and heartbreak."
 Brooks Atkinson of The New York Times especially praised Pinza's performance: "Mr. Pinza's bass voice is the most beautiful that has been heard on a Broadway stage for an eon or two.
 He sings ... with infinite delicacy of feeling and loveliness of tone."
 He declared that "Some Enchanted Evening", sung by Pinza, "ought to become reasonably immortal."
 Richard Watts, Jr. of the New York Post focused on Mary Martin's performance, writing, "nothing I have ever seen her do prepared me for the loveliness, humor, gift for joyous characterization, and sheer lovableness of her portrayal of Nellie Forbush ... who is so shocked to find her early racial prejudices cropping up.
 Hers is a completely irresistible performance."